TutorNet: Towards Flexible Knowledge Distillation for End-to-End Speech Recognition: Introduction

-To handle this limitation, in this paper, we propose a TutorNet framework that allows KD to be applied in an unexplored setting where the architecture of the student is inherently different from that of the teacher, as conceptually displayed in Fig. \ref{diagram}.
-For instance, via TutorNet, a recurrent neural network (RNN)-based DeepSpeech2 can benefit from the distilled knowledge of a convolutional neural network (CNN)-based Jasper not only at the hidden representation-level but also at the output-level.
+To handle this limitation, in this paper, we attempt to apply KD techniques to an unexplored setting where the architecture of the student is inherently different from that of the teacher, as conceptually displayed in Fig. \ref{diagram}.
+For instance, via the proposed approach, a recurrent neural network (RNN)-based DeepSpeech2 can benefit from the distilled knowledge of a convolutional neural network (CNN)-based Jasper not only at the hidden representation-level but also at the output-level.
 The opposite case, i.e., transferring knowledge from CNN-based Jasper to RNN-based DeepSpeech2, is also possible.
 Furthermore, the student can be trained with the knowledge of both CNN-based Jasper and RNN-based DeepSpeech2.
-We apply a network called TutorNet, which connects the teacher and student models, enabling flexible knowledge transfer even when the two models have different types of structures.
+In addition to the CTC model, the proposed method can be applied to the other types of models.
+We apply a network called TutorNet, which connects the teacher and student models even when the two models have different types of structures.
 TutorNet consists of two stages: (1) representation-level KD (RKD) for initializing the network parameters and (2) softmax-level KD (SKD) for transferring softmax prediction, where both stages can be applied regardless of the difference in model architecture.
 When training the student model with RKD, we utilize frame weighting that picks the frames to which the teacher model pays attention.
 We verify the effectiveness of the proposed method via a substantial model comparison.

 To summarize, the main contributions of this paper are: \begin{itemize} \item We introduce TutorNet for transferring the hidden representation and softmax values across different types of neural networks.
 On top of that, we also make use of frame weighting, reflecting which frames are important for KD. \item To distill frame-level posterior in the CTC framework, we suggest that $l_2$ loss is more suitable than the conventional Kullback-Leibler (KL)-divergence. \item The proposed method substantially outperformed the other conventional KD methods in several speech recognition experiments.
-It is noted that the student model performs even better than its teacher in some particular cases. \end{itemize}
+It is noted that the student model performs even better than its teacher in some particular cases. \item TutorNet is applicable not only to the CTC-based model but also to the other end-to-end speech recognition models. \end{itemize}